firemodels/exp/Theobald_Hose_Stream/README.md

 The FDS cases use the "jet break-up length" reported in the paper as the PRIMARY_BREAKUP_LENGTH in the input files.

 In the FDS repository, the python script `build_spray_input_files.py` reads `theobald_effect_1981_fds.csv` to generate the fds input files.

+The file `Nozzle_10_shape_factor.csv` was digitized from Fig. 7 of the paper.
+Data for the relative shape factors of the other nozzles is taken from Table 1 of the paper.